GIOVRUSSO/Control-Group-Code/Inverse_Data-Driven_Probabilistic_Optimal_Control/IHMCE_MaxEnt_Comparison/readme.md

 Note: We implemented
 $\textbf{Experiment settings:}$

-- Initial learning rate: 1.0, we use an exponential decay function to update the learning rate after each iteration
+- Initial learning rate: 1.0, (we use an exponential decay function to update the learning rate after each iteration)
 - Discount factor for soft-value iteration: 0.9
-- Initial weights $\textbf{w}$ are sampled from uniform distribution with support on $[-100,100]$.
+- Initial weights $\textbf{w}$ are sampled from uniform distribution with support on $[-100,100]$
 - Gradient descent stopping threshold:= 0.001